beeb/lintspec/README.md

   [PATH]...
 One or more paths to files and folders to analyze

 Options:
   -e, --exclude <EXCLUDE>            Path to a file or folder to exclude (can be used more than once) -o, --out <OUT>                    Write output to a file instead of stderr
-      --inheritdoc [<INHERITDOC>]  Enforce that all public and external items have `@inheritdoc` [possible values: true, false]
-      --constructor                Enforce that constructors have NatSpec
+      --inheritdoc                   Enforce that all public and external items have `@inheritdoc` --constructor                  Enforce that constructors have NatSpec
       --enum-params                  Enforce that enums have `@param` for each variant --json                         Output diagnostics in JSON format
       --compact                      Compact output
   -h, --help                         Print help (see more with '--help') -V, --version                      Print version
 ```

 ## Configuration